 Ozark Trail Tents are made under the adventure and outdoors oriented product brand “Ozark Trail”.
 This was of course named after the famous Ozark Trail in Missouri.

-Ozark Trail is an adventure and outdoors oriented products brand.
-They sell a whole range of products under the Ozark Trail brand including but not limited to flashlights, utensils, portable kitchens, tents, sleeping bags, canopies.
-Portable furniture like cots, chairs, and stools, drinks coolers, backpacks, inflatables, etc. In this article, we take a look at the Ozark Trail Tents.
+They sell a wide range of products under the brand including but not limited to, flashlights, utensils, portable kitchens, tents, sleeping bags and canopies.
+They also have portable furniture lines including cots, chairs, stools, drinks coolers, backpacks, inflatables and more besides.
+In this guide we take a look specifically at Ozark Trail Tents.

 Something to look out for

 The first thing to note when it comes to Ozark Trail is that it is a brand name and not a company.
 What does that mean I hear you ask?
 It means that any tent manufacturer can sell their products under the Ozark Trail branded label.
 Of course they need approval but it’s not a signal manufacturer.

 While this is not necessarily bad, it also means that there is no guarantee of the quality remaining constant across different product offerings.
 This also helps to explain why you will see so many different types of Ozark Trail tents available for sale.
 It’s best to keep this in mind when choosing a tent.

 Ozark Trail tents are cheaper?